-Over the last few months I’ve had a bunch of messages sent to me through the Facebook page and my email asking about restaurant management, so I thought I’d write this post to give my input on it.
-I asked a question a while back asking servers who had become managers what their thoughts were on this topic, and there was a similar response among most of the comments .
-They usually talked about the change in hours worked, scheduling, dealing with difficult employees and sometimes guests, and in a lot of management positions they make less than servers.
+Over the last few months, We have had a bunch of messages sent to us asking about restaurant management, so I thought I’d write this post to give my input on it.
+I asked a question a while back asking servers who had become managers what their thoughts were on this topic, and there was a similar response among most of the comments.
+They usually talked about the change in hours worked, scheduling, dealing with difficult employees and sometimes guests, and in a lot of management positions, they make less than servers.

 My thoughts when it comes to how good or bad a restaurant manager is that a big part of it comes down to how much they care, not just about the business and their salary, but for the business and every single person inside the building.

-So in a nutshell, a list of the new responsibilities I had to take on as a manager were:
+So in a nutshell, a list of the new responsibilities I had to take on as a manager was:

 - Counting inventory and ordering stock